GOOD NEWS CLUB®

 A Good News Club is a high-powered 90-minute program for children ages four through 13 that inspires and challenges them to good citizenship, high moral values, obedience to those in authority and other positive behaviors.
 The program is built around biblical and educational principles and includes an exciting visualized Bible lesson, songs, Scripture memory, a missions story and review games.
 Dynamic methods of teaching that make learning fun are used!
 Each club includes a clear presentation of the Gospel and an opportunity for children to trust Jesus as Savior.
 Every club also includes strong discipleship training to build character and strengthen moral and spiritual growth.
 All children are encouraged to attend a local church.
-Click here to see a video about Good News Clubs.

-Over 5,000 Good News Clubs are being held in public elementary schools across the USA.
-In Maryland, we are in over 70 schools and growing!
+Over 6,200 Good News Clubs are being held in public elementary schools across the USA.
+In Maryland, we are in over 100 schools and growing!
 (There are over 900 elementary schools in the state).
 Good News Clubs are also held in homes, community centers, day care centers, churches, apartment complexes, just about anywhere the children can easily and safely meet with their parent’s permission.